mirelesadan/reinforcement/README.md

 - Train an agent (via reinforcement learning) to invert or relax a double-pendulum by controlling the horizontal force imposed on the cart.

+## Instructions:
+- Make sure you have fulfilled all requirements in the corresponding .txt file
+- Download files into a single folder

 ## CUDA Devices:
 In order to boost agent training...
 - Check if your system has CUDA available (you can verify on https://developer.nvidia.com/cuda-zone)